 Read more: What’s the difference between A lenders, B lenders and private mortgage lenders?

 While there are some instances where Zlatkin will connect a client with a “B” lender, she emphasizes that any mortgage you receive from one should be short-term.

-Loans from “B” lenders typically only have terms lasting between one and three years, she says.
-During this time period, the borrower should focus on fixing whatever issue prevented them from qualifying for an “A” lender mortgage in the first place.
+She says that loans from “B” lenders typically only have terms lasting between one and three years.
+During this period, the borrower should focus on fixing whatever issue prevented them from qualifying for an “A” lender mortgage in the first place.

 The broker connecting you with that loan should always have this goal in mind, she adds.
 “If you’re talking to somebody who is trying to help you and they don’t give you a plan, that’s not the right person.
 You need a plan to get out of the ‘B’ lending space."

 That principle applies to alternative “A” lenders, too.
 Working with a broker who is interested in your long-term financial health will help you get the right mortgage, regardless of whether it comes from a big bank or a smaller lender.